Building a Serverless Stream Analytics Platform with Amazon Kinesis Data Firehose and MongoDB Realm

 So, how should AnyCompany get started?

-By using Amazon Kinesis Data Firehose, Amazon Kinesis Data Analytics, and Realm with Atlas, AnyCompany can quickly build and roll out a low-code ITS platform.
+By using Amazon Kinesis Data Firehose, Amazon Managed Service for Apache Flink, and Realm with Atlas, AnyCompany can quickly build and roll out a low-code ITS platform.

 This solution helps them by lowering development cost, speeding time to market, and reducing operational costs.
 It also provides high safety and security to the ITS owners and end customers.
 Fully automated deployment of these components via seamless DevOps models, ensures agile development cycles.